 RELA has wireless internet in the student building.
-The password for this is in your Welcome Pack.
+You will be told the Network and Password during orientation.
 If you forgot it, please just come to the office and we will give it to you again.

 We ask you not to stream movies/videos etc and no gaming.